slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 ENTRYPOINT [ "node", "index.js" ]
 ```

 Our suspicions are confirmed!
-As we can see, on build, the readflag.c script is built and the resultant binary is chwon'ed to root and placed in the root directory /.
+As we can see, on build, the `readflag.c` script is built and the resultant binary is chown'ed to root and placed in the root directory /.
 Thereafter, the flag is also placed in root and chown'ed to root.
-Unzip and p7zip-full and installed for some reason and then the webserver is setup and ran as the "app" user.
+Unzip and p7zip-full are installed (for some reason), then the server is ran as the `app` user.
-Therefore, even if we achieve an arb file read/write, we are unable to read the flag.txt file and have to find some way to call the /readflag binary.
+Therefore, even if we achieve an arb file read/write, we are unable to read the `flag.txt` file due to user permissions and have to find some way to call the `/readflag` binary.

-Next, lets take a look a readflag.c
+Next, let's take a look at `readflag.c`:

 ```c title=readflag.c
 /* readflag.c — minimal SUID reader (safer than system()) */
 #define _GNU_SOURCE